-In previous tutorial we learned how to use old IR remotes to control a robot car.
+In the previous tutorial, we learned how to use old IR remotes to control a robot car.
 If you haven’t checked that article, here is a link.
 But IR isn’t the only way to control devices.
 There are other means of wireless communication like RF, WiFi and Bluetooth.

 Gathering Components.

 Disclaimer: This blog contains Amazon and Banggood Affiliate links.
-Buying product from those links helps us run this blog without any extra charges on you.
+Buying products from those links helps us run this blog without any extra charges on you.

 Bluetooth Connection: